bschaatsbergen/bschaatsbergen.com/content/posts/what-is-a-container.md

 9223372036854771712
 ```

 This looks like the highest positive signed 64-bit integer (263-1) rounded down to multiples of 4096 (212), but why?
-After some digging in the Linux Kernel I found that the [value is set to the default](https://github.com/torvalds/linux/blob/master/mm/memcontrol.c#L3125) PAGE_COUNTER_MAX and it's multiplied by PAGE_SIZE [when reading the value](https://github.com/torvalds/linux/blob/master/mm/memcontrol.c#L2730) .
+After some digging in the Linux Kernel I found that the [value is set to the default](https://github.com/torvalds/linux/blob/master/mm/memcontrol.c#L3946) PAGE_COUNTER_MAX and it's multiplied by PAGE_SIZE [when reading the value](https://github.com/torvalds/linux/blob/master/mm/memcontrol.c#L3952) .
 It's not the exact number of possible memory in bytes as it's rounded down to where the last bytes drop off.

-This number is the maximum for holding a number in binary in a memory store and apparently it's the default value for our memorygroup it's memory.kmem.limit_in_bytes property.
+This number is the maximum for holding a number in binary in a memory store and apparently it's the default value for the memorygroup its `limit_in_bytes` property.

 Lets try to alter the value and lower it to 5 megabytes, I rather be on the safe side with our container.